The Demographic Transition Revisited:

 mechanisms that facilitate such movement.
 In Mexican communities

-our data show that most people continue to have an essentially
+data show that most people continue to have an essentially positive

-positive view of the U.S. opportunity structure: not as wide-open
+view of the U.S. opportunity structure: not as wide-open as before,

-as before, but still accessible to those with determination, perhaps
+but still accessible to those with determination, perhaps assisted

-assisted by bogus documents and, even more importantly, by family
+by bogus documents and, even more importantly, by family contacts."

 Country-of-birth tables published by the Immigration

-legally into the U.S. in 1986.
-Countries with the largest
+immigrated legally into the U.S. in 1986.
+Countries with the

-fewer immigrants, but cumulatively their numbers represent a significant
+countries had fewer immigrants, but cumulatively their numbers

-countries has been slow to decline.
-Only Cuba and two tiny island
+high-immigration countries has been slow to decline.
+Only Cuba and

-societies have fertility levels that will stabilize population
+two tiny island societies have fertility levels that will stabilize

-in the foreseeable future.
-Historically, Cuba had low fertility
+population in the foreseeable future.
+Historically, Cuba had low

-except for the blip associated with the Castro revolution and,
+fertility except for the blip associated with the Castro revolution

-as a safety valve for excess numbers.
-Antigua-Barbuda, Barbados,
+a safety valve for excess numbers.
+Antigua-Barbuda, Barbados, and

-and Jamaica have become tourist destinations; hotel jobs opening
+Jamaica have become tourist destinations; hotel jobs opening up for

-up for women help control fertility because childcare requires
+women help control fertility because childcare requires an

 Table II shows that seven countries with high